hideya/langchain-google-genai-ex/GOOGLE_OFFICIAL_FIX_COMPATIBILITY.md

 ---

-*This analysis is based on research conducted in August 2025.
-For the most current information, please refer to the official documentation links provided throughout this document.*
+*For the most current information, please refer to the official documentation links provided throughout this document.*